kubos/kubos/docs/services/file-protocol.rst

 File Protocol
 =============

-The file protocol is implemented by both the :doc:`file service <file>` and and clients interacting with the service.
-This protocol uses a content addressable methodology similar to git for storing and chunking files.
+The file protocol is implemented by both the :doc:`file transfer service <file>` and clients interacting with the service.
+This protocol uses a content-addressable methodology similar to git for storing and chunking files.
-This document covers the content addressable storage, all messages used in the protocol and includes diagrams of common use cases.
+This document covers the content-addressable storage, all messages used in the protocol, and includes diagrams of common use cases.

 Content Addressable Storage
 ---------------------------

-The file protocol uses a content addressable system to store file data.
+The file protocol uses a content-addressable system to store file data.
 All files are broken up into 4kB chunks prior to sending.
 This chunking is initiated either by an ``export`` or ``import`` message.
-A local folder called ``storage`` is created by the file service and client for storing the content addressable information.
+A local folder called ``storage`` is created by the file service and client for storing the content-addressable information.
 Inside of ``storage`` each file has it's own folder.
 The folder name is a 16-bit `blake2 hash <https://blake2.net/>`_ of the file's contents.
 This folder is created as part of the import/export process.

 Inside of each file's folder there is a ``meta`` file and chunk files.
-Each ``meta`` file contains meta data about the file in a cbor list.
+Each ``meta`` file contains metadata about the file in a CBOR list.
 Currently we only store the number of chunks in the ``meta`` file.
 Each chunk file is also stored in this folder.
 Chunk files are named after the hex representation of their chunk number.
 Each chunk file contains the raw contents of that chunk.

-Here is an example content addressable storage structure containing an eleven chunk file::
+Here is an example content-addressable storage structure containing an eleven chunk file::

     storage/